m-f-h/SumPow34/README.md

 except at points where the nature of the function changes from (piecewise) affine to hyperbolic or conversely.
 Those points are of the form  c[i] = (m[i] +- sqrt(d[i]))/n[i] = r[i] +- sqrt(s[i]), where m[i], n[i], d[i] are integers and r[i], s[i] are rationals.

-The folder [intervals](intervals) lists the data we have obtained concerning these intervals, and the PARI/GP programs used to compute this data.
+The folder [intervals](intervals) lists data we have obtained concerning these intervals, and the PARI/GP programs used to compute it.
+(This data is provided on informative grounds, but it is in the current approach not used for the calculation of the asymptotic bound.)